 It's the birthplace of the Arlberg skiing technique and countless international skiing superstars, the villages are heartbreakingly perfect, it has attractive wooded slopes as well as stark glaciers and its legendary après-ski is as cheesy – and as fun – as it gets.
-Add to this the fact that locals are genuinely friendly (and invariably lederhosen-clad), accommodation is comfortable and scrupulously clean whether in hotels or family-run B&Bs, food is tasty (assuming you like cheese and eat meat) and affordable and you'll understand why several of our favourite resorts are found here.
+Add to this the fact that locals are genuinely friendly, accommodation is comfortable and scrupulously clean whether in hotels or family-run B&Bs, food is tasty (assuming you like cheese and eat meat) and affordable and you'll understand why several of our favourite resorts are found here.

 Examples include Westendorf for Kitzbühel and Leogang for Saalbach-Hinterglemm.
 Another disadvantage is the low altitude of many Austrian resorts.
 Kitzbühel is lower than virtually any other European resort and the fact that the country boasts four glaciers (Hintertux, Kitzsteinhorn, Stubai and Sölden) and some of Europe's most reliable snow in the Arlberg region doesn't help visitors who book in advance and arrive to find grassy slopes.
 If the convenience of ski in/ski out accommodation outweighs the importance of a pretty Alpine setting and if you love the mileage of large ski areas like Espace Killy, Austria might not be the place for you.
 However, if you love freeriding, want chocolate-box pretty surroundings and loud, unpretentious après-ski it might just be your spiritual ski home.